 City of Westerville Receives Auditor of State Award with Distinction

-Columbus – A recent financial audit of the City of Westerville by Auditor of State Dave Yost’s office has returned a clean audit report.
+A recent financial audit of the City of Westerville by the Auditor of State Dave Yost’s office has returned a clean audit report.
 The City of Westerville’s excellent record keeping has earned it the Auditor of State Award with Distinction.

-“Good finance is important to everything government does.
-We can't expect good decisions by the mayor, good management by the executives, or sound budgetary decisions by council unless the books are clean and accurate,” Auditor Yost said.
-“It is with great pleasure that I present the city with the Auditor of State Award with Distinction.”
+“Taxpayers expect accurate financial records from their local governments,” Auditor Yost said.
+“The City of Westerville’s dedication to accountability is evident, and I am proud to present this award to the city.”

 The Auditor of State Award with Distinction is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report: